JohnnyMa/node-pixel/README.md

 npm install -g nodebots-interchange
 ```

-Plug in your arduino
+Plug in your arduino(customized by self)

 ```
-interchange install git+https://github.com/ajfisher/node-pixel -a uno --firmata
+interchange install git+https://github.com/johnnyma/node-pixel -a uno --firmata
 ```

 ### A note on multiple strips